DigitaleGesellschaft/jekyll-theme-conference/README.md

 The actual schedule defining when and in which room a talk takes place is stored as a [YAML data file](https://jekyllrb.com/docs/datafiles/) under `_data/program.yml`.
 For further details about it see below in the section _Content_.

+:warning: Please note that the generated website can be quite large containing many unnecessary whitespaces.
+It is recommended to minimize the generated output files before uploading them to a server (e.g. with [minify](https://github.com/tdewolff/minify)).

 In order to be up and running simply use the default content of this repository as an initial base for your new website.
 After having setup a new Jekyll website copy the following files and folders into the website's folder:

 - `_config.example.yml` -> `_config.yml`